Replace Text in PDF Programmatically with Formatting

 Prerequisites

-Before diving into the tutorial, ensure you have the following prerequisites:
+Before diving into the tutorial, make sure you have these bases covered:

-- GroupDocs.Watermark for .NET: Download and install the library from the download link.
+GroupDocs.Watermark for .NET: Download and install the library from the download link.
+You’ll need at least version 24.x or later.

 Import Namespaces